Skip to main content Skip to navigation Skip to footer

 Step 1: Register the server

-time rdc config machine add --name my-server --ip 192.168.1.100 --user deploy
+rdc config machine add --name <machine-name> --ip <server-ip> --user <user>

 Step 2: Provision it

-time rdc config machine setup --name my-server
+rdc config machine setup --name <machine-name>

-When it completes, your server is ready to host repositories.
+The server is ready to host repositories.

 Where the config lives

-time rdc config show
+rdc config show

 Next: Creating Your First Repository.